Measurement-induced phase transition in periodically driven free-fermionic systems: Introduction

-In parallel, in the last few decades, periodically driven (Floquet) quantum systems have emerged as a powerful framework for studying non-equilibrium phases of matter~\cite{PhysRevB.109.094306,PhysRevB.103.184309,PhysRevB.105.024301,PhysRevB.89.165425,PhysRevB.93.174301,PhysRevB.97.020303}.
+In parallel, in the last few decades, periodically driven (Floquet) quantum systems have emerged as a powerful framework for studying non-equilibrium phases of matter~\cite{PhysRevB.109.094306,PhysRevB.103.184309,PhysRevB.105.024301,PhysRevB.89.165425,PhysRevB.93.174301,PhysRevB.97.020303,Aditi_2024}.
 Floquet systems are known to exhibit exotic phases, such as discrete-time crystals~\cite{PhysRevLett.116.250401,PhysRevLett.117.090402,zhang2017observation} and Floquet topological insulators~\cite{PhysRevB.79.081406,lindner2011floquet,PhysRevB.84.235108,PhysRevLett.113.236803,PhysRevB.94.155122}.
 The fate of many-body localization (MBL) in the presence of a periodic drive has also been studied~\cite{PhysRevLett.115.030402,dima.prl}.
-While it has been demonstrated that Floquet systems can stabilize or even induce new phases, it remains an open question how continuous monitoring affects these driven systems and whether the introduction of periodic drive can significantly alter the dynamics of a continuously monitored system, either enhancing or suppressing the effects of measurements.
-The effect of time-dependent Hamiltonian has been studied within the Lindblad master equation formalism~\cite{PhysRevA.99.022105,10.21468/SciPostPhysCore.4.4.033}, but the effect of periodic drive on a continuously monitored open quantum system, particularly in terms of trajectory-averaged entanglement entropy, remains unexplored.
-In our study, we investigate such cases, and our main finding is that periodically driven non-interacting systems also go through BKT transition.
-In general, for a given drive protocol, the low-frequency regime favors the critical phase more, implying that the critical measurement strength (transition point) increases with the time period.
-We also find that the effective dynamics of continuously monitored free-fermionic systems with no drive can mimic the high-frequency limit.
-Moreover, the symmetric drive of the hopping amplitude about a zero mean is special, such a system always favors the area-law phase in the thermodynamic limit, independent of the frequency regime, in contrast to what has been observed in the case of disorder-induced scenario~\cite{PhysRevB.103.184309}.
-We summarize our set-up and main results in the form of a schematic in Fig.~\ref{fig0}.
+While it has been demonstrated that Floquet systems can stabilize or even induce new phases, it remains an open question how continuous monitoring affects these driven systems and whether the introduction of a periodic drive can significantly alter the dynamics of a continuously monitored system, either enhancing or suppressing the effects of measurements.
+The effect of time-dependent Hamiltonian has been studied within the Lindblad master equation formalism~\cite{PhysRevA.99.022105,10.21468/SciPostPhysCore.4.4.033}, but the effect of periodic drive on a continuously monitored open quantum system, particularly in terms of trajectory-averaged entanglement entropy, remains relatively unexplored\cite{drive_qcircuit_PhysRevB.100.134306}.
+In our study, we investigate such cases, and our main finding, based on our accessible system size numerics, is that periodically driven non-interacting systems tend to exhibit a signature of undergoing a BKT transition for reasonably high driving periods.
+In general, for a given drive protocol, the low-frequency regime favors the critical phase more, implying that if the BKT transition persists, then the critical measurement strength (transition point) increases with the time period.
+Moreover, the symmetric drive of the hopping amplitude about a zero mean is special; such a system always favors the area-law phase in the thermodynamic limit, independent of the frequency regime, in contrast to what has been observed in the case of the disorder-induced scenario~\cite{PhysRevB.103.184309}.
+We summarize our setup and main results based on the finite-sized numerical data in the form of a schematic in Fig.~\ref{fig0}, which includes real data.
+We plot the maximum of the local effective central charge, which is a measure of the maximum growth rate of the steady state entanglement with sub-system size (defined later in the manuscript in Eq.~\eqref{c_eff_eq}) with time-period $T$ for different measurement strength $\gamma$. \textcolor{black}{It is increasingly believed, based on recent analytical studies, that in the absence of drive, even an infinitesimal measurement strength is sufficient to stabilize the area-law entanglement phase in the thermodynamic limit.
+In particular, analyses using the nonlinear sigma model (NLSM) have shown that the measurement-induced phase transition in one-dimensional free fermionic lattice models is bounded by a characteristic length scale, which grows exponentially as $\gamma$ decreases.
+However, clear numerical evidence remains lacking—especially for the specific measurement protocols considered in this work—due to the exponentially diverging correlation length.
+That said, for quantum jump and projective measurement protocols, numerical signatures consistent with area-law entanglement at small $\gamma$ have been reported~\cite{arealaw_1_starchl2024generalized,mirlin.2023}.} Moreover, to the best of our knowledge, no analytical prediction is available for driven systems till now.
+This work aims to do a detailed comparative numerical analysis between the driven system with a reasonably low-frequency regime (in the main text) and the no-drive/high-frequency regime (in the Appendix~\ref {nodrive_central_charge}) results for a finite-sized system.